ernstluring/ejldigital.github.io/_posts/portfolio/2016-04-16-umcg-exergame.markdown

 * [GetObjectsByName][getobjectsbyname], [GiveParent][giveparent] and [ReplaceGameObjects][replacegameobjects] are a bunch of Unity tools I created to make the creation of levels in Unity easier.

-All the code can also be found on [this github repository][github].
+All the code can also be found on [this GitHub repository][github].

 ![exergamescreen1]